therealpeterhua/Cortex/README.md

-## ConnectTheDots
+##Cortex

 A classification/regression tool written in the snake tongue.
-Implements a neural network, and logistic and linear regression, using no external libraries.
+Implements a neural network, and logistic + linear regression, using no external libraries.

 Performs batch gradient descent across all techniques, and employs sigmoid activation for the NN and logistic reg.
 Bold driver heuristic adjusts learning rate on the fly based on gradient descent performance (achieving multiples of efficiency gains in some cases).
 Momentum term helps alleviate hangups on local minima and reaches convergence in fewer epochs.
 Regularization factor helps address overfit by compressing large weights.